roger-tan/blind-build/challenge-05.md

 Calendar, Time, Hour, Day, Date

-You can only say Calendar if the last thing to do is tab bar.
+You can only say Calendar if the last thing to do is the tab bar.

 ## Challenge to reproduce blind